elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 * Good, because it's completely isolated from Elasticsearch
 * Bad, because it makes the failure detection dependent on a log collection pipeline
 * Bad, because it's not the most trivial way to expose the cluster state

+### Option 4: Polling from the operator and sending events

+Same as option 1 and 2 in terms of:
+- exposing an HTTP endpoint with the health of the sidecar
+- considering the sidecar healthy when ES is not ready during its startup Then, the operator polls this endpoint and reports any change in the health status as an event.

+* Good, because it does not use readiness/liveness probes that can provoke a container restart or a service inavailability
+* Good, because it gives more options to react to failures
+* Good, because it can give us an aggregated view of all the sidecar healths
+* Bad, because it increases the responsabilities of the operator
+* Bad, because it adds more complexity to the operator

 ## Links